yuhko-msft/microsoft-graph-docs/doc-stubs/api/organization-activateservice.md

 ---
 title: "organization: activateService"
-description: "`activateService` is used to activate a given service for a tenant and will require admin privileges to run."
+description: "`activateService` is used to activate a given service for an organization and will require admin privileges to run."
 author: "dkershaw10"
 localization_priority: Normal
 ms.prod: "organizations"